Vishalckc/ReactBurgerApp/README.md

 2) npm start (runs on default http://localhost:3000)

 ## Http Support Added
-Get/Post in with Google Firebase backend
+Get/Post using axios instance along with Google Firebase as a backend

 ## Error Handling Included
-Using WrappedComponent higher order components for error handling
+Using WrappedComponent (higher order components) for error handling

 ## Using Firebase as backend
--Create a new project in Google firebase https://console.firebase.google.com/u/0/ -Go to cloud firestore and create a new db (set read, write rules to true) -After creating DB, use the firebase db-url you get (e.g https://react-my-burger-dd884.firebaseio.com/) to replace the POST query in the burger-app POST method
+1. Create a new project in Google firebase https://console.firebase.google.com/u/0/
+2. Go to cloud firestore and create a new db (set read, write rules to true)
+3. After creating DB, use the firebase db-url you get (e.g https://react-my-burger-dd884.firebaseio.com/) to replace the POST query in the burger-app POST method

-ALSO Import this json in your firebase DB:
+4. Also Import this json file in your firebase DB:
 ```
 {
   "ingredients" : {